afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w5-notes.md

 - Gc : is the transfer the function
 ```
 - Important notes:
-  - multiplying by $S$ in $L$aplace domain is equivalent to taking a derivative in time domain
+  - multiplying by $S$ in Laplace domain is equivalent to taking a derivative in time domain
   - dividing by $S$ is equivalent to taking the integral in the time domain
   - Not all gains need to be used for the all systems, if one or more of the PID gains are set to zero the controller can referred to as $P$, $Pd$ or $Pi$